HENRYCCHH/Music_Lessons_and_Studio_Booking_Database_System/readme.md

 ###  **Views**
 - **`TeacherPrivateLesson`**: A view that provides a summary of private lessons assigned to teachers.

-##  Entity-Relationship Diagram (ERD)

-The **ERD** (available in this repository) visually represents the relationships between the tables, showing how customers, teachers, payments, lessons, and studio bookings are connected.

 ##  Files Included
 - `master_piano_institute.sql` – SQL schema including table creation, constraints, and sample data.